 The main drainage line and the P-trap are the most common place a clog occurs, resulting in a kitchen sink clogged up both sides.
 Clear out the cabinet under your sink and then place a bucket under the drains to catch any drainage that may fall.
 Use a wrench to remove the pipe, then check for any trapped debris.
 Clear any trapped debris and then replace all the piping.

 3. Use a Sink Snake

-If neither of these methods cleared up your double sink clog, you can try using a sink snake.
+If neither of these methods unclog your double sink clog, you can try using a sink snake.
 Always wear gloves to protect your hands before feeding the cable down your sink and deep into your drainage line, then retreating it.
 Repeat the process multiple times to be sure you clear away the clog.

 Sink Still Clogged?